Michael Brosseau Player Props: Brewers vs. Giants

 Giants Pitching Rankings

-- The pitching staff for the Giants has a collective 8.9 K/9, which ranks 11th in the league.
+- The nine strikeouts per nine innings compiled by the Giants pitching staff ranks 11th in MLB.

-- The Giants' 4.15 team ERA ranks 12th among all league pitching staffs.
+- The Giants have the 12th-ranked team ERA across all MLB pitching staffs (4.09).

-- The Giants rank 15th in baseball in home runs surrendered (60 total, 1.2 per game).
+- The Giants rank 15th in baseball in home runs given up (60 total, 1.2 per game).

-- In his most recent appearance on Saturday against the Miami Marlins, the right-hander threw six scoreless innings while surrendering four hits.
+- In his most recent time out on Tuesday against the Minnesota Twins, the right-hander tossed seven innings, allowing three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.